Email address: Local-part

-In addition to the above ASCII characters, international characters above U+007F, encoded as UTF-8, are permitted by RFC 6531 when the EHLO specifies SMTPUTF8, though even mail systems that support SMTPUTF8 and 8BITMIME may restrict which characters to use when assigning local-parts.
+In addition to the above ASCII characters, international characters above U+007F, encoded as UTF-8, are permitted by RFC 6531 when the EHLO specifies SMTPUTF8, though even mail systems that support SMTPUTF8 and 8BITMIME may restrict what characters to use when assigning local-parts.

-A local part is either a Dot-string or a Quoted-string; it cannot be a combination.
+A local-part is either a Dot-string or a Quoted-string; it cannot be a combination.
 Quoted strings and characters, however, are not commonly used.
 RFC 5321 also warns that "a host that expects to receive mail SHOULD avoid defining mailboxes where the Local-part requires (or uses) the Quoted-string form".

 The local-part postmaster is treated specially—it is case-insensitive, and should be forwarded to the domain email administrator.
-Technically all other local-parts are case-sensitive, therefore jsmith@example.com and JSmith@example.com specify different mailboxes; however, many organizations treat uppercase and lowercase letters as equivalent.
+Technically all other local-parts are case-sensitive, therefore johns@example.com and JohnS@example.com specify different mailboxes; however, many organizations treat uppercase and lowercase letters as equivalent.
 Indeed, RFC 5321 warns that "a host that expects to receive mail SHOULD avoid defining mailboxes where ... the Local-part is case-sensitive".